⬇️ Table of Contents

 Can Eating a Carolina Reaper Kill You?

 So, can eating a Carolina Reaper pepper kill you?
 It is possible, though it is unlikely.
 When considering eating pepper, it is vital to know the potential risks involved.
-Speak with your doctor beforehand, and take precautions such as wearing gloves and having milk on hand to help ease the burning sensation if you experience it.

 Leave a Reply